-If you're a lemon bar fan, you know that not all of them are created equal.
-While some are absolutely perfect, others are too gooey, messy, eggy or dry.
-And the ones that used that bottled stuff from concentrate?--Don't even get me started!
+If you’re a lemon bar fan, you know that not all of them are created equal.
+While some are absolutely perfect, others can be too gooey, eggy, or just plain dry.
+Forget the bottled concentrate—this classic lemon squares recipe uses fresh ingredients to deliver that bright, zesty flavor you’re craving.

 Jump to: